 7. Easter is not the date of Messiah's Resurrection.

 Messiah was resurrected three days after Passover (Hebrew: Pesach).
-Passover falls on the same Hebrew date every year: Nisan 14.
-Messiah was resurrected on Nisan 17.
-See our article on When Yeshua was Crucified for more details about how these dates are given in Scripture.
+Passover falls on the same Hebrew date every year: the 14th of Nisan.
+Messiah resurrected on Nisan 17.
+See our article on When Yeshua was Crucified for more details about how Scripture records these dates.

-The official date of Easter is the first Sunday strictly after the "Paschal full moon" (for example, if the Paschal full moon falls on a Sunday, Easter is the following Sunday).
+The official date of Easter, on the other hand, is the first Sunday strictly after the "Paschal full moon" (for example, if the Paschal full moon falls on a Sunday, Easter is the following Sunday).

-Messiah's resurrection is keyed to the date of Passover rather than a specific day of the week.
+Just like birthdays and wedding anniversaries fall on different days of the week, the day of the anniversary of Messiah's resurrection is tied to the date of Passover rather than a specific day of the week.
 There is one circumstance when the two may overlap: when Passover falls on Wednesday.

 In the 3rd century, some Catholic bishops in Gaul, wishing to escape the difficulties of the paschal computation, seem to have assigned Easter to a fixed date of the Roman calendar, celebrating the death of Christ on March 25, His Resurrection on March 27, since already in the third century March 25th was considered the day of the Crucifixion.4

-The current calendar date for Easter was selected to avoid celebrating the event on the Scriptural festival of Passover.
-Those who lived during the first few centuries after Christ who continued to observe Passover as the date of the crucifixion were excommunicated from the Catholic church.5
+The current calendar date for Easter was selected purely to avoid celebrating the event near Passover.
+The Catholic church excommunicated anyone who continued to observe Passover as the time of the crucifixion.5

-If we truly are attempting to celebrate the resurrection of the Savior of mankind shouldn't we actually pick the right date... especially since we know when it actually is?
+If we truly are attempting to celebrate the resurrection of the Savior of all humanity shouldn't we pick the right date; especially since we know when it is?

-Scripture never records either Jesus or any of His disciples as celebrating Easter or any of the traditions associated with Easter.
-Check it out for yourself and read more about this point here.
+Scripture never records either Jesus or any of His disciples as celebrating Easter or any of the traditions associated with it.
+We have more on this particular point here.

 5. G-d condemns using pagan customs to worship Him.